 A Final Word

-Constant dog whining can be a hard nut to crack.
-Your first step must be to ensure that it is not related to a medical problem.
-Then, a gradual elimination of all the other causes will ultimately bring you relief and get your dog on the path to being a well balanced individual.
+Constant dog whining can be hard to deal with.
+Your first step must be to ensure that it’s not related to a medical problem.
+The gradual elimination of all the other causes should help you identify the problem.
+You can then make your dog more comfortable and your home more peaceful.